Beyond Polling Averages

 Explanatory modeling and interactive analysis tools that reveal the drivers behind public opinion

-Original JFK Approval Rating
+Original JFK Approval

 A New Polling Paradigm